shsnyder/dose_response_curve_fit/README.md

 For each molecule:
 - the log10 of the response data is taken, scaled between zero and one and then the curve fittling routine is called.
-- if the curve fit is successful the dose response data is plotted, along with the skewnrmal curve fit and the Hill equation using paraaeters provided in the data file; this file is saved.
+- if the curve fit is successful the dose response data is plotted, along with the curve fit to the skewnormal CDF and the Hill equation using paraaeters provided in the data file; this file is saved.
-    - for the comparison plot the fitted curves (skewnormal and Hill) are reverse scaled so that they can be compared to the unprocessed dose response data.
+    - for the comparison plot the fitted curves (skewnormal CDF and Hill) are reverse scaled so that they can be compared to the unprocessed dose response data.
 - all of the extracted information about each molecule, as well as the skewnormal and Hill equation parameters, are put into a dictionary that is exposrted to a JSON file.